-Baltimore Avenue, the ‘hood’s primary multicultural backbone, is a shining nouveau-Boho showpiece, but the diversity here reaches in all directions.
+Baltimore Avenue, the ‘hood’s primary multicultural backbone, is a shining nouveau-Boho showpiece, and the diversity here reaches in all directions.
 Spruce Hill residents include African, Asian and Middle Eastern families young and old, as well as a fast-growing community of Muslim residents and small business owners clustered around 44th and Walnut.

 Clark Park, perhaps the best-known public green space in this portion of West Philly, is a true microcosm of Spruce Hill’s integration and ingenuity, attracting an energizing melange of athletes, artists, entrepreneurs, musicians and that unmistakable brand of West Philly “character” you just can’t find anywhere else.